j1zha/DSC180A-Quarter1-project/README.md

 Lag-Llama: Reproducing Experiments
 This repository demonstrates how to reproduce experiments from the paper Lag-Llama: Towards Foundation Models for Probabilistic Time Series Forecasting using the codebase provided at Lag-Llama GitHub Repository.
+Due to the sudden change of research project topic on November 25th and the time limitation, I only had time to reproduce the model’s performance on the Weather dataset.
+I used the pretraining script provided in the original repository and restricted our experiment to the Weather dataset.

 Getting Started